Flora of the Massif Central: Open areas

 In terms of the herbaceous layer, grasses (Note: Grasses do not have remarkable flowers and are often difficult to identify.
-For this reason, they are briefly mentioned here, and only the most characteristic species and/or those with a marked mountain affinity are cited.) make up most of the plant cover, with a large number of species represented.
-The most common, particularly in acidic grassland and moorland, are orchard grass, tall wheatgrass, red fescue, common bentgrass, and stiff spurge (grassland dominated by stiff spurge is known as narda).
+For this reason, they are briefly mentioned here, and only the most characteristic species or those with a marked mountain affinity are cited.) make up most of the plant cover, with a large number of species represented.
+The most common, particularly in acidic grassland and moorland, are orchard grass, tall wheatgrass, red fescue, common bentgrass, and stiff spurge; grassland dominated by stiff spurge is known as narda.
 There are also a number of species that are more typical of high-altitude pastures or heaths, such as sweet vernal grass, wavy hair-grass (Deschampsia flexuosa), broadleaf bluegrass and field fescue (Festuca arvernensis), the latter being endemic to the Massif Central and found in broom heaths.

-As for the other flowering plants, they are distributed to varying degrees in the three types of open spaces mentioned above, participating in various plant associations.
-For example, there are species that can grow equally well in all three areas: yellow gentian, dog's tooth (western mountains), narcissus, elder-flowered orchid, European white hellebore, and mountain arnica; others prefer mown meadows: Spiked rampion, Bistort, Poet's daffodil, and others are more often found in unmown pastures (whether granite or basalt): Petty whin, hairy greenweed, field gentian, Pulsatilla rubra (endemic to the Massif Central and found mainly on the eastern slopes of the various massifs), Meum athamanticum (this plant, also known as cistre, is grazed by Salers or Aubrac cows and is responsible for the flavor of Cantal cheese), Irish Euphorbia (an Atlantic plant found in the west of the massif), Pyrenean Dandilion, Conyza-leaved hawksbeard, etc.
+As for the other flowering plants, they are distributed to varying degrees in all three types of open spaces.
+For example, there are species that can grow equally well in all three areas: yellow gentian, dog's tooth (in the western mountains), narcissus, elder-flowered orchid, European white hellebore, and mountain arnica.
+Others prefer mown meadows, such as Spiked rampion, Bistort, Poet's daffodil.
+Others are more often found in unmown pastures (whether granite or basalt), such as Petty whin, hairy greenweed, field gentian, Pulsatilla rubra (which is endemic to the Massif Central and found mainly on the eastern slopes of the various massifs), Meum athamanticum (also known as cistre, this plant is grazed by Salers or Aubrac cows and is responsible for the flavor of Cantal cheese), Irish Euphorbia (an Atlantic plant found in the west of the massif), Pyrenean Dandilion, and Conyza-leaved hawksbeard.

-Finally, forming a transition between dry meadows and peat bogs, peaty meadows can occupy vast areas, especially on plateaux (Aubrac, Cézallier, etc.).
+Finally, forming a transition between dry meadows and peat bogs, peaty meadows can occupy vast areas, especially on plateaux such as Aubrac or Cézallier.
 This is the domain of the Tufted hairgrass (Deschampsia cespitosa) and the purple moor-grass (Molinia caerula), plants accompanied by various species of rush (Sharp-flowered rush, Juncus conglomeratus) and a few other characteristic plants such as Sneezewort, Devil's-bit scabious, and red-brown clover.